LineCartesianLayer

 Use LineCartesianLayer to create line charts.
 Instantiate it via rememberLineCartesianLayer.

 Each line is associated with a LineCartesianLayer.Line instance.
 Create these via LineCartesianLayer.rememberLine.
 These are provided by LineCartesianLayer.LineProvider.
 A base implementation of this interface can be instantiated via LineCartesianLayer.LineProvider.series.
 You can customize line fills, backgrounds, shapes, and other properties.
-You can also add data labels and points.
+You can also add data labels, points, and interpolation.

 Line strokes are customized via LineCartesianLayer.LineStroke, which has two implementations: